Direct Support Professionals

-Certificates, Licenses and Registrations:
+Certificates, Licenses, and Registrations:

 Knowledge, Skills, and Abilities:

-- Language Skills: Excellent reading comprehension and written communication skills required.
+- Language Skills: Excellent reading comprehension and written communication skills are required.
 For example, the ability to read, analyze, and interpret documents, reports, technical specifications, governmental regulations, and correspondence.

 - Ability to apply proper grammar, spelling, punctuation, and format to communications.
 Ability to present information in one-on-one, small group, and large group situations to management and staff.
 Mathematical Skills: Ability to do simple math such as addition, subtraction, multiplication.
 Know how to handle cash.

-Kittitas Interactive Management provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, shoe size, eye color or genetics.
+Kittitas Interactive Management provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, shoe size, eye color, or genetics.
 In addition to federal law requirements, K.I.M. complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.